Emergency Medical Science

 Be prepared to enter the workforce

 Paramedics/EMTs serve as a critical link for patients from the scene into the health care system.
-Whether you want to work for an EMS provider, fire department, government agency or other organizations that higher paramedics, Gaston will prepare you to get hired after graduation.
+Whether you want to work for an EMS provider, fire department, government agency or other organizations that hire paramedics, Gaston will prepare you to get hired after graduation.

 Earn professional certifications